Family sues over fatal police shooting of Louisiana black man

 The 26-page lawsuit alleges that Salamoni and Lake breached protocol, used excessive force and violated Sterling's constitutional guarantees against unreasonable searches and seizures and of due process.

-At the time of the shooting, Baton Rouge police did not have written policies on the use of deadly force or on how to ease tense confrontations, the suit said.
+At the time of the shooting, Baton Rouge police lacked written policies on the use of deadly force or on how to ease tense confrontations, the lawsuit said.

 Baton Rouge also has a "longstanding pervasive policy of tolerating racist behavior by some of its officers," it said.
-Dabadie was aware of incidents that included racist group texts in 2014 and 2017, the suit added.
+Dabadie was aware of incidents that included racist-group texts in 2014 and 2017, the lawsuit added.

-The suit comes a day after the family of Philando Castile, a black motorist shot to death during a traffic stop in Minnesota last year, reached a $3 million settlement with the city of St. Anthony.
+The litigation comes a day after the family of Philando Castile, a black motorist shot to death during a traffic stop in Minnesota last year, reached a $3 million settlement with the city of St. Anthony.

-(Additional reporting and writing by Ian Simpson in Washington; Editing by Colleen Jenkins)
+Additional reporting and writing by Ian Simpson in Washington; Editing by Colleen Jenkins and Matthew Lewis

-NEW YORK A New York City subway train derailed in upper Manhattan on Tuesday, and 34 people suffered minor injuries, New York City Fire Department Commissioner Daniel Nigro said.

-LOS ANGELES Comedian Bill Cosby will face a civil trial in July 2018 for sexual assault over an alleged incident at the Playboy Mansion more than four decades ago, a California judge ruled on Tuesday.